Codecademy/docs/content/sql/concepts/math-functions/terms/abs/abs.md

 ## Example

-In this example the following data is given:
+In this example, the following data is given in the `transactions` table:

 | temperature_id | temperature |
 | -------------- | ----------- |